charliecalvert/CloudNotes/Assignments/BootstrapDelicious.md

 ## Step Five: Create Additional Controls and Response Methods {#more-controls}

-For what follows, refer to **JsObjects/HtmCssJavaScript/BootstrapBasics** for help setting up radio buttons and check boxes.
+For what follows, refer to your **Week03-BootstrapBasics** for help setting up radio buttons and check boxes.

 Provide three radio buttons: